-The MPA admissions cycle is officially closed for fall 2013.
+The MPA admissions cycle is officially closed for fall 2014.

 - Review our admissions website in late August.
-Updates on the application process will be posted before the application opens in early September 2013.
+Updates on the application process will be posted before the application opens in early September 2014.

 - Take courses this summer or fall if you have not completed our pre-enrollment requirements.
-Please note that we have added introduction to managerial accounting as a pre-enrollment requirement for fall 2014.

 - Prepare for the GMAT and TOEFL (if applicable) early so that we receive your test scores before the application deadline.